Shopify/krane/CONTRIBUTING.md

 ### Contributor License Agreement

  New contributors will be required to sign [Shopify's Contributor License Agreement (CLA)](https://cla.shopify.com/).
- There are two versions of the CLA one for individuals and one for organizations.
+ There are two versions of the CLA: one for individuals and one for organizations.

 # Development